 Professionally, I am an attorney, working primarily with the elderly, those with special needs, and our wartime veterans in areas of trust-based estate planning and appellate litigation.
 My practice allows me to interact with some of our community's most vulnerable and oft-forgotten members and I am a better person for it.
 I lecture on Medicaid and VA-related issues throughout the State of Utah.
 I am a graduate of Weber State University and Gonzaga University School of Law.
 I serve on the Board of Directors for the Wildcat Club, an organization which supports Weber State Athletics.

 Layton is at a crossroads and I want to be a new voice in that conversation.
 I am a fiscal conservative and opposed the property tax increase.
 Economic development should be at the forefront of any Council agenda, but growth must be balanced with the interests of those citizens who already live here.
 I vow to bring accountability, transparency, and independence to city government.
 Layton is a wonderful place and its best days are ahead of it.
 We need a fresh approach to meet the challenges ahead.
-Learn more about my platform by visiting the Issues section of this website.
+I'm optimistic about the future and can't wait to see what we can accomplish together.

 I will explain each vote I make on the City Council through a publicly accessible Facebook page.
 The public deserves to know not only how I voted, but why I voted the way I did.